kingsdigitallab/alice-thornton/frontend/posts/blog/2023-07-10-at-the-margins.md

-that may not be strictly accurate because the text being connected is not itself in the margin, but they are certainly being used as "bi-directional linking devices, requiring the reader to leave and return to the main text".[^8] In *Book Rem*, she uses instead a [dotted cross](http://www.medievalcodes.ca/2014/08/asterisks-in-middle-ages.html), an early form of the asterisk.
+that may not be strictly accurate because the text being connected is not itself in the margin, but they are certainly being used as "bi-directional linking devices, requiring the reader to leave and return to the main text".[^8] In *Book of Remembrances*, she uses instead a [dotted cross](http://www.medievalcodes.ca/2014/08/asterisks-in-middle-ages.html), an early form of the asterisk.
 This time she places it only on the page she points to, not on both pages (see [p.12 of the edition preview](https://thornton.kdl.kcl.ac.uk/books/viewer/?&p0.lo=p.12)).
-(Physically it isn't actually in the margin, but - like much of this tiny book - there isn't really space for a margin and it *has* been placed close to the edge of the page.[^9])
+Physically it isn't actually in the margin, but - like much of this tiny book - there isn't really space for a margin and it *has* been placed close to the edge of the page.[^9]

 ## Textual directions